mattrips/scratchPad/Protocol Conformance.md

 ```
 ### Inferred Declaration
 The declaration that a type conforms to a protocol is expressly stated.
 But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
 Instead, Swift infers the protocol conformance for the declaration.

-Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
-This guide explains the semantics of how Swift determines a protocol conformance.

 ## _.2 The Foundations of Protocol Conformance